Hellenic/wild-trails/docs/synopsis.md

 Working title: Wild Trails

+> Keywords: orienteering, geocaching, puzzle-solving, outdoor adventure, survival skills, AI assistance, treasure hunt, human vs. wilderness,
-> Keywords: Human vs. nature, survival & adventure, AI, gamification, geocaching
+> human vs. nature, survival & adventure, AI, gamification

 Game is basically a more advanced version of orienteering.
 Each game will consist of a starting point (A) and an ending point (B).
 At the start of the game, the location of B is unknown.
 Players will have a certain amount of hours to get to point B, and direct distance between the points A and B should correlate to the amount of hours.